World Beyond War offers resources for educating people about peace.

 Peace Insight offers a host of resources to create peace here.

 Reject Raytheon AVL is a local movement of activists and peacemakers who have come together to ensure that the economic development of Buncombe County relies not on incentives given to war profiteering multinational corporations, but rather on investments in a sustainable, local economic model.
+They’ve also joined with groups nationwide in advocating against the war industry.
 They believe all have a responsibility to create a world that is more equitable to all inhabitants of this planet.
 This starts with local decision-making,

 Get Involved: Contact Rachael Bliss at firstname.lastname@example.org or call (828) 505-9425.